Trung-Le914/Sample_project/README.md

-# Project to calculate average scores for students
+# Project to analyze students' scores